NetworkwithJosh/IT-Project/CustomerService/Communication-Best-Practices.md

 - I acknowledge any urgency or disruption.
   *I understand this might be affecting your workflow.
 I'll do my best to get this resolved quickly.*

+- I provide a brief overview of what I’ll do.